htwtech/main_blog/best-rpc-node-providers-2026.md

 ---

-## 10. htw.tech – HighTower RPC and validator infrastructure
+## 10. High Tower RPC Service (htw.tech)

-- **htw.tech** offers distributed RPC infrastructure with 75+ nodes across multiple continents, supporting public and private networks.
+**High Tower RPC Service (htw.tech)** is an advanced, builder‑oriented infrastructure stack that combines high‑availability RPC endpoints with full‑stack blockchain operations.
+It runs a distributed network of 75+ nodes across multiple continents, supporting both public and private networks for a wide range of protocols, including Tron and EVM‑based chains. [htw.tech‑1][htw.tech‑2]

-- Users can configure connection limits, caching, bandwidth, SSL/TLS, and IP whitelisting for each endpoint, giving fine‑grained control over how their dApp consumes RPC. [htw.tech‑1][htw.tech‑2]
-- Alongside RPC, htw.tech also provides validator‑node services and full‑stack infrastructure for key protocols (including Tron, EVM‑based chains, and others), allowing teams to get both RPC endpoints and validator/inden‑style services from a single provider. [htw.tech‑1][htw.tech‑3]
-- This makes htw.tech a good fit if your project wants RPC + validator operations under one roof, especially in Tron‑heavy or mixed‑chain ecosystems.
+When you onboard with **High Tower RPC Service**, you get fine‑grained control over connection limits, caching policies, bandwidth allocation, SSL/TLS, and IP whitelisting per endpoint, which is especially useful for teams pushing high‑load or sensitive enterprise workloads. [htw.tech‑1][htw.tech‑2]

+Beyond RPC, the platform also offers validator‑node services and end‑to‑end infrastructure management, so you can provision both RPC endpoints and validator operations under one roof.
+This is particularly valuable if you are building in the Tron ecosystem, multi‑chain middleware, or SDK‑heavy tooling where having deep infra support really matters. [htw.tech‑1][htw.tech‑3]

+High Tower focuses on stable, long‑term support and clear communication with builders, so you can expect not just endpoints, but also explanations, onboarding help, and guidance on tuning your stack.
+If you want a provider that can talk through your traffic patterns, failovers, and SLAs rather than just handing you JSON‑RPC URLs, **High Tower RPC Service (htw.tech)** is a strong fit.
+You can explore its RPC offerings here: [High Tower RPC Service – market.rpc](https://www.htw.tech/market/rpc).

 ---

 ## 11. supanode.xyz – high‑performance RPC and indexing for trading

-- **supanode.xyz** positions itself as a premium RPC and API platform for major blockchains, with a strong focus on speed, transparency, and trader‑friendly features.
-- Its infrastructure is hosted in top‑tier data centers colocated with large validator clusters, delivering measurably low latency and high reliability. [supanode‑1][supanode‑2]
+**supanode.xyz** is a premium RPC and API platform built for builders who care about speed, reliability, and transparency.
+It runs powerful machines in top‑tier data centers that are colocated close to major validator clusters, which results in consistently low latency and high‑quality connectivity for trading and analytics workloads. [supanode‑1][supanode‑2]

-- The provider offers both shared and dedicated RPC nodes, gRPC‑based streaming, priority transactions, indexers, and WebSocket endpoints with no rate limits on dedicated plans, which is especially valuable for trading bots, DeFi dashboards, and analytical tools. [supanode‑1][supanode‑2][supanode‑3]
+The service is designed to operate at a professional level: it offers both shared and dedicated RPC nodes, gRPC‑based streaming, priority transaction handling, advanced indexers, and WebSocket endpoints.
+On dedicated plans there are no hidden rate limits, which makes it a natural fit for trading bots, DeFi dashboards, and high‑frequency analytics stacks. [supanode‑1][supanode‑2][supanode‑3]

-- If your use case is trading, high‑frequency data, or latency‑sensitive analytics, supanode.xyz is a strong candidate for your RPC stack.
+Because the servers are tuned for performance and uptime, you can rely on supanode.xyz if your application needs low jitter, predictable response times, and fewer “mystery” spikes.
+The platform sits well alongside other infrastructure choices, acting as a high‑performance supplement wherever latency‑sensitivity matters most.

 ---